MjdMahasneh/Simple-PyTorch-Semantic-Segmentation-CNNs/README.md

 ```

 This structure includes separate subfolders for training and validation data, with further subdivisions for images and their corresponding masks.

+When preparing your dataset, ensure that the images are in `.jpg` and masks are in `.png` format and are of the same size as their corresponding images.
+Each RGB pixel in the mask should represent a class label as an integer.
+For instance, in a dataset with 3 classes, use [0,0,0], [1,1,1], and [2,2,2] to label these classes.

+For a better understanding of the expected data structure and mask format, please refer to the mock dataset included in this repository.
+The mock dataset serves as a practical example, demonstrating how your data and masks should be organized and formatted, use ./mock_dataset/inspect_date.py to visualize masks and images.

+Edit `utils/data_loading.py` to modify behavior.